sifive/block-pio-sifive/README.md

 design.
 To ensure our IP block is fully integrated with our tools we need to populate the section of Object Model that describes our PIO block.

-By default the generated scala will populate the `OMMemoryRegion`s of attached bus interfaces and `OMInterrupts` of our block's interrupt bus interfaces.
+By default the generated Scala will populate the `OMMemoryRegion`s of attached bus interfaces and `OMInterrupts` of our block's interrupt bus interfaces.
 We need to add a field describing the `pioWidth` parameter of our block and also associate an `OMRegisterMap` with the AXI4 memory region.